CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-Reference images are reconstructed from the complete set of \gls{sa} acquisitions.
-The training of the \gls{cnn} is performed using a simulated-image dataset with relevant statistical properties, in particular spanning a wide dynamic range.
-Leveraging numerical simulations, reference images are pushed \enquote{beyond physics} by considering an optimal, spatially oversampled, virtual version of the transducer array to prevent \gls{gl} artifacts.
-Extensive quantitative evaluations are performed on a numerical test phantom inspired by~\cite{Rindal_UFFC_2019}, and robustness to experimental data is evaluated both in \gls{invitro} and \gls{invivo} settings.
-Current limitations and directions for future improvements are also discussed.
-Supplementary material is also provided, including in-depth statistical and mathematical derivations of concepts involved in the proposed method, extensive experiments performed for hyperparameter search, as well as additional results obtained on numerical and experimental acquisitions.
+Reference images were reconstructed from the complete set of \gls{sa} acquisitions.
+The training of the \gls{cnn} was performed using a simulated-image dataset with relevant statistical properties, in particular spanning a wide dynamic range.
+Special attention was given to speckle patterns as they are essential to most displacement estimation techniques deployed in ultrafast \gls{us} applications~\cite{Tanter_UFFC_2014, Bercoff_UFFC_2004,Mace_NMETH_2011,Tanter_UFFC_2002,Udesen_UFFC_2008}.
+Extensive quantitative evaluations were performed on a numerical test phantom inspired by~\cite{Rindal_UFFC_2019}, and robustness to experimental data was evaluated in both \gls{invitro} and \gls{invivo} settings.
+Current limitations and directions for future improvements are discussed.
+Supplementary Material is also provided, including in-depth statistical and mathematical derivations of concepts involved in the proposed method, extensive experiments performed for hyperparameter search, and additional results obtained.
+Data and code are available online (see first footnote).